To content

 Language: German

-According to the current status, the event will take place in person.
+According to the current status, the event will take place in presence.
 Further details will be announced in the Moodle course.
-Please register there for the course to get the latest information.
+Please register there after registering for the course to receive up-to-date information.

 Contents overview

 Over the course of the semester, the course "Introduction to Entrepreneurship" takes students through the various steps and challenges of the entire start-up process: from the initial idea to market launch and establishment.
 Basic patterns of thought and action (theoretical concepts) for technology-oriented start-ups are introduced.
 In particular, various functional aspects of developing and creating, evaluating and successfully exploiting technological opportunities are addressed.
 The business plan as a central element is taught so that students can deliver their ideas qualitatively and quantitatively.
 Students learn to generate ideas and evaluate them.
 Creating business models and a business plan is taught.
 Students also learn to calculate the business value and profitability of companies and / or individual projects.
-Imparted theoretical foundations will be complemented by practical guest lecturer presentations and a panel discussion with inspiring entrepreneurs.
-On Saturdays free pizza will be available for all students during the lunch break!
+Imparted theoretical foundations will be complemented by practical guest lecturer presentations.

 Disclaimer: All information and hints given are done so without responsibility or liability for correctness and functionality.
 Please consult the official module guide for further information.